necosta/website/docs/development/collections.md

 # Collections

+Deep dive on the different collections available in Scala and Java

 ## Scala Collections

-Deep dive on the different collections available in Scala:

 | Collection   | Description                                             | Similar                   |
 |--------------|---------------------------------------------------------|:--------------------------|